evan-liu/karabiner.ts/README.md

 - [Examples](https://github.com/evan-liu/karabiner.ts.examples/blob/main/src/index.ts)
 - [evan-liu/karabiner-config](https://github.com/evan-liu/karabiner-config/blob/main/src/index.ts)

-## Install
+## Usage

 (Install [Node.js](https://nodejs.org/en) first if not already installed)

     npx create-karabiner-config@latest

+The default directory name is `karabiner-config`.
+You can pass another `project-name`:

+    npx create-karabiner-config@latest [project-name]

 Then:

 1. Write your key mapping in `src/index.ts`.
 2. Set the profile name.
 Create a new Karabiner-Elements profile if needed.
 3. Run `npm run build`.

-Alternatively, you can install the `karabiner.ts` npm package and call `writeToProfile()` in a Node.js script in your preferred way.
+Alternatively, you can install the `karabiner.ts` npm package and call `writeToProfile()` from a Node.js script in your preferred way.